Whelk: Scotland

 In Scotland, the word "whelk" is also used to mean the periwinkle (Littorina littorea), family Littorinidae.

 United States

 In the United States, whelk refers to several large edible species in the genera Busycon and Busycotypus, which are now classified in the family Buccinidae.
 These are sometimes called Busycon whelks.

-In addition, the unrelated invasive murex Rapana venosa is referred to as the Veined rapa whelk or Asian rapa whelk in the family Muricidae.
+In addition, the unrelated invasive species Rapana venosa is referred to as the Veined rapa whelk or Asian rapa whelk despite it being a murex in the family Muricidae.

 West Indies

 In the English-speaking islands of the West Indies, the word whelks or wilks (this word is both singular and plural) is applied to a large edible top shell, Cittarium pica, also known as the magpie or West Indian top shell, family Trochidae.